mehulagg/gitlab/doc/user/application_security/index.md

 A merge request contains a security widget which displays a summary of the NEW results.
 New results are determined by comparing the current findings against existing findings in the target (default) branch (if there are prior findings).

-It is recommended you run a scan of the `default` branch before enabling feature branch scans for your developers.
-Otherwise, there will be no base for comparison and all feature branches will display the full scan results in the merge request security widget.
+We recommended you run a scan of the `default` branch before enabling feature branch scans for your developers.
+Otherwise, there will be no base for comparison and all feature branches display the full scan results in the merge request security widget.

 The merge request security widget will only display a subset of the vulnerabilities the generated JSON artifact because the JSON artifact contains both NEW and EXISTING findings.